-Horizon Christian Fellowship, our sponsoring church, is missions-minded.
-They have sent missionaries out to Kyrgyzstan, Ukraine, Hungary, Poland, Finland, Russia, and St. Kitts.
+Horizon Indy, our sponsoring church, is missions-minded.
+They have sent missionaries out to Kyrgyzstan, Ukraine, Hungary, Poland, Finland, Russia, and St Kitts.
 We as a Bible college, in turn, have an amazing opportunity to serve internationally among these missionaries already involved in our church.
-The mandatory yearly Practicum at CCBCi has taken our students everywhere; from playing and sharing the Gospel with kids in the orphanages of Ukraine, giving out food and blankets to homeless in Hawaii, doing street evangelism in Kyrgyzstan, to even coming alongside churches in Israel.
+The mandatory yearly Practicum at CCBCHU has taken our students everywhere; from playing and sharing the Gospel with kids in the orphanages of Ukraine, giving out food and blankets to homeless in Hawaii, doing street evangelism in Kyrgyzstan, to even coming alongside churches in Israel.

 The trips usually last 2-3 weeks, and almost a 1/3 of the funding for them comes straight out of the students’ tuition.
 The rest of the money is raised by the students through the year.

 Below is a map of some of our missions trips throughout the years.